NSF-IUSE/sampleCourse-xfig/docs/schedule/index.md

             </td>
             <td>
                 <p>
-                    Discussion: the Architecture of xfig Source Codes (Illustrating the Architecture with UML style diagrams drawn by xfig itself)
+                    Discussion: the Architecture of Xfig Source Codes (Illustrating the Architecture with UML style diagrams drawn by Xfig itself)
                 </p>
             </td>
             <td>
                 <p>
-                    Start working on the xfig architecture diagrams
+                    Start working on the Xfig architecture diagrams
                 </p>
             </td>
         </tr>